wlaub/vcv/README.md

 The bottom inputs to each crossfader are selected when the crossfader CV is at its minimum (0 or -5 V).

+### Mat I

+Multichannel Fixed Biquad Filter Bank

+Each channel of a polyphonic input is processed through a different cascaded biquad filter.
+The filters coefficients are loaded from a json file.
+Inputs that don't have a corresponding filter loaded will be passed unfiltered.
+Filters that don't have a corresponding input will process the last input channel.

+The default filter configuration includes a low-pass filter on channel 1, band-pass filters on channels 2-6, and a high-pass filter on channel 7.

 ### Achilles

 Karplus Strong Toolkit (noise -> env -> delay -> filter)